RAKWireless/RAK811_LoRaNode/README.md

   details about AT command refer to [RAK811 Lora AT Command V1.4.pdf](https://github.com/RAKWireless/RAK811_LoRaNode/blob/master/doc/Software/RAK811%C2%A0Lora%C2%A0AT%C2%A0Command%C2%A0V1.4.pdf).   <br>

 4.Method of The Demo project generates different firmware refer to [ReleaseNotes.txt](https://github.com/RAKWireless/RAK811_LoRaNode/blob/master/src/board/RAK811/ReleaseNotes.txt).

+  details about AT command refer to [RAK811 Lora AT Command V1.4.pdf](http://docs.rakwireless.com/en/LoRa/WisNode-LoRa/Hardware%20Specification/RAK811%C2%A0LoRa%C2%A0Module%C2%A0Datasheet%C2%A0V1.3.pdf).   <br>